troclaux/notes/functional_programming.md

 ## function transformation

+> modifying a function's input and/or output to create a new function

-> function that receives function1 as input and returns function2
+- higher-order function: a function that receives one or more functions as arguments or returns a function as a result

 ```python
 def multiply(x, y):
     return x * y